 The starting point of designing a profit model is to understand the value proposition of the business.
 The value proposition is a statement detailing all the products and services that the company offers to the market and what makes them of value to potential customers.

 The driving force when a customer is making a purchase is the value that they will obtain from using that product rather than any other product offered in the market.
 A clear value proposition also helps the company’s services stand out from competitors who sell identical or similar products.

 Types of Profit Models

 There are various types of profit models, depending on the activities the company performs and how it charges for such activities.
 The different profit models include:

 1. Production model

 The production model involves the creation of a product or service for sale to consumers.
-The company purchases raw materials for use in the production process, adds value to the product, in order to obtain a finished product.
+The company purchases raw materials for use in the production process, then adds value to the product in order to obtain a finished product.

 The product is then sold directly to the consumer or to a wholesaler or retailer who then resells the product to consumers.
 An example is a soap manufacturer that sells its finished products directly to customers or wholesalers who resell the product to consumers.

 The rental/leasing model involves such things as renting or leasing of motor vehicles, buildings, machinery and equipment, land, office furniture, and computers.
 For example, a landlord and tenant enter into an agreement where the tenant agrees to pay a certain fee for the temporary use of the housing asset owned by the landlord.